icodingclub/icodingclub.github.com/_posts/2020-10-15-JavaScript Reversing Problems.md

 This problem has different levels.

-## Level 1: Reverse using JavaScript's built in methods.
-For this, you need to know following.
+## Level 1: Reverse using JavaScript's built-in methods.

+For this, you need to know the following.

-1. `split`: Using this method you can split a String in an array chars by providing a target token for split.
+1. `split`: Using this method you can split a string in an array of chars by providing a target token for the split.
-1. `reverse`: Well, this just reverse an Array.
+1. `reverse`: Well, this just reverses an Array.
 1. `join`: Join an Array back.

-Thats it!

-### Example:
+### Code:

 ```js
 const reverse = (str) => str.split('').reverse().join('');